wipup/ides/README.md

 ### 2.2.
 If the compilation fails, it may be because it cannot download Oracle driver jar files.

-There are two ways to fix this.
-The first one is find the jar file and add the it to the Maven local repository manually.
+There are three ways to fix this.
+The first one is find the jar file from other source and add it to the Maven local repository manually.
 The second one is following the instruction of [how to download the file from Oracle Maven repository](https://docs.oracle.com/middleware/1213/core/MAVEN/config_maven_repo.htm#MAVEN9016)
 This method will need to create a setting file.
 The example of setting file is [here](sample-maven-settings.xml).

+The last method is to edit the [pom.xml](pom.xml) and replace the dependency driver with the version that you have.
+ - Comment line 92-98 out (the Oracle driver dependency)
+ - Create a new dependecy about the Oracle Driver that you have.

 ### 2.3.
 Setup database